SchroedingersLion/SamplingToyhouse/README.md

 python script, we plot the results:

 ![HO_demo_single](https://user-images.githubusercontent.com/70909827/228239263-b2089ae9-3b68-42ea-a2b1-700c742ae102.png)
-We see wild oscillations (pun intended) in the observables coming from the fact that we did not use any kind of averaging.
+We see wild oscillations in the observables coming from the fact that we did not use any kind of averaging.
 Rerunning the code with 100 processes will lead to an average over 100 different trajectories, generating the following results:

 ![HO_demo_100traj](https://user-images.githubusercontent.com/70909827/228239583-c03f90a4-f8a1-48b1-9db4-7278f224b58a.png)